 Please do not exceed the maximum number of 3,800 characters.
 Please take the number of characters indicated in Word as a guideline.

 Please direct your letter of motivation to the selection committee.

 You can obtain a Transcript of Records from the Express Service.
 Please make sure to include your current average grade if you have already acquired more than 30 ECTS.
+We accept a transcript of records automatically produced by the Express Service that is valid without signature.
 The overview of grades from Portal2 is not sufficient.

 Proof of previous professional activity and completed vocational training, dating back no longer than five years and lasting at least two years (including training).

 Proof of internships, part-time positions, and tutorials that do not date back more than five years and have lasted at least eight weeks.
 Only evidence indicating the total duration and the number of working hours completed will be taken into account.